miklevin/MikeLev.in/api.md

 }
 ```

-**Rationale**: This example illustrates a foundational BQL query, showing how to request a breakdown of URL counts by page type for a recent crawl.
-By retrieving essential data, such as page-type-specific metrics (like "search/filters" or "pdp/product"), SEO teams and analysts can gain insights into site structure and content performance.
-The results are sorted by URL count in descending order, helping identify the most frequently crawled sections.
-This setup demonstrates the simplicity of BQL for data exploration and helps newcomers to Botify see how to request and parse API data for efficient analysis.
+**Rationale**: This example demonstrates a straightforward BQL query, retrieving a breakdown of URL counts by page type for a recent crawl.
+Key page types, such as "search," "pdp," and "category," are included, allowing SEO teams and analysts to quickly gauge which sections of a site are the most frequently crawled or accessed.
+Sorting by URL count in descending order highlights high-traffic areas, providing a quick snapshot of site structure and user engagement.

-For larger-scale analysis or a full dataset download, the query can be adjusted to support CSV output.
-This introduction to BQL's flexible query structure equips users with a basic framework for expanding to more complex queries in future applications.
+This setup illustrates the basics of querying Botify’s API for site data analysis, making it ideal for beginners who need to familiarize themselves with BQL syntax and structure.
+For more comprehensive reports, such as full dataset exports, this query could be modified to output to a CSV format.
+This initial example provides a foundation for users to build more intricate queries as they advance with Botify’s powerful data analysis tools.

 # List Collections: How To Get the List of Collections Given a Project